kaverndsp/Sprint-Challenge--JavaScript/README.md

 # Sprint Challenge: JavaScript Fundamentals

-This challenge allows you to practice the concepts and techniques learned over the past week and apply them in a survey of problems.
+This challenge allows you to practice the concepts and techniques learned over the past gitweek and apply them in a survey of problems.
 This Sprint explored JavaScript Fundamentals.
 During this Sprint, you studied variables, functions, object literals, arrays, this keyword, prototypes, and class syntax.
 In your challenge this week, you will demonstrate proficiency by completing a survey of JavaScript problems.

 ## Instructions